PonteIneptique/dts-response-format/collection-api/example1.md

 - `dts:download` holds a link or a list of links to a downloadable format of the current object

+## Subproposal :

+I believe saying we are using Hydra might be complicating the matters at hand and it would probably be easier to expand things based on the Hydra models but build our own (with our own documentation).
+I feel like giving out the documentation of Hydra ( https://www.hydra-cg.com/spec/latest/core/#introduction ) to most Non-DH developers would be counter-intuitive.

 ## Examples

 ### Root collection